tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 steering traffic over paths established for a specific slice aggregate.

 For example, one or more (layer-2 or layer-3) VPN services can be directly mapped to paths established for a slice aggregate.
-In this case, the per VRF traffic that arrives on the Provider Edge (PE) router over external interfaces can be directly mapped to a specific slice aggregate path.
+In this case, the per Virtual Routing and Forwarding (VRF) instance traffic that arrives on the Provider Edge (PE) router over external interfaces can be directly mapped to a specific slice aggregate path.
 External interfaces can be further partitioned (e.g. using VLANs) to allow mapping one or more VLANs to